tartakynov/mathpresso/README.md

 # MathPresso - Mathematical Expression Evaluator And Jit Compiler for C++ Language
-This is fork of MathPresso.
+This is fork of MathPresso originally written by Petr Kobalicek.
 Main project is located at http://code.google.com/p/mathpresso/

 MathPresso is C++ library that is able to parse and evaluate mathematical expressions.
 Because evaluating expressions can be slow MathPresso contains